Synopsis

 Next to the Urban Quarter development lies ‘The Mounds’ – a beautiful and somewhat undiscovered wild nature haven.
 Artist Alex Godwin (Billy Colours) has chosen to celebrate and signpost the Mounds with her new permanent commission ‘Wildflower’.

-The work emerged from door-to-door consultation with residents and from events hosted in partnership with Avon Wildlife Trust.
-Wildflower will emerge from the land as a giant, abstracted, colourful and playful flower, standing as a connector and celebrator between the new development and the outstanding wild-space right on the doorstep.
+Wildflower is a site-specific sculpture, designed following a community engagement programme with local people in collaboration with Avon Wildlife Trust.
+The sculptural work emerged from the land as a giant, abstracted, colourful and playful flower, standing as a connector and celebrator between the new development and the outstanding wild-space right on the doorstep, celebrating the importance of green spaces in our cities.

 In close collaboration with Avon Wildlife Trust, Billy devised a community engagement programme that inspired ideas for the concept from the local emerging community.
 This programme encouraged a relationship with nature for residents, shared creative skills and aimed to help build a sense of place, belonging and community pride.
+Learning about nature through engagement workshops allowed a strong connection to emerge between the flower sculpture and the the specific wildflower species that grow on the mounds, such as wild carrot, corky-fruited water drop-wart, kidney vetch.
+Kidney Vetch is the only food plant of the small blue butterfly, a nationally scarce species which can be found in Hengrove.

 Further Reading: